Ministry of Defence (South Ossetia): Cadet Corps

 The cadet corps was created on 28 April 2011 by resolution of the government of South Ossetia, on the initiative of the defense ministry.
 It is on par with the Suvorov Military Schools in Russia, Belarus and Transnistria.
 Graduates of the school are given an acceleration when joining the regular army and can even go on to enroll in military/civilian universities in Russia.
 In June 2014, director Arthur Tadtaev of the cadet corps announced the incorporation of pupils from the 8th grade to the 10th grade.

-MoD Military Town
+MoD Military Townlet

 In 2021, the a ceremony opening of the Memorial Complex "Military Glory" in memory of the first Minister of Defense Valery Khubulov took place.
 A capsule with a message was installed at the base of the Memorial Complex and is planned to be opened on the day of the 50th anniversary of the formation of the Ministry of Defense on November 17, 2042.